Assessing sheep after a bushfire

 It is important to tip and examine the underside of affected sheep.
 The axilla and inguinal areas should be examined for severe burns that cause the skin to split and slough.
 Burnt skin of sheep does not blister but will harden and crack over the following days, causing the sheep to become immobile and lethargic and preventing feeding.

-Even with intensive treatment, it is rarely possible to save sheep with greater than 15 % of their body burnt (less if vital areas are burnt).
+Even with intensive treatment, it is rarely possible to save sheep with greater than 15 per cent of their body burnt (less if vital areas are burnt).

 Face, lips and eyes